Updated: December 2012

 - 1920 x 1080 (CS3).
 Unfortunately, there isn’t a 1920 x 1080 project settings preset in Premiere Pro CS3 .
 You will have to select custom settings and make changes to Editing mode, Timebase, Framesize, Pixel Aspect Ratio and Fields (as shown in the following figure):

 If the clips have serious problems you can even choose to forego HD altogether and just edit in Widescreen DV or Standard DV.
 With Standard DV, however, you will lose a lot of your image (on the sides); and it can be challenging to export non-HD widescreen into internet-friendly formats.
-If you do this, you would select a preset from one of the DV-Pal or DV-NTSC formats.

 2. Interlaced (i) or progressive (p) scanning